Twitter bans pro-Trump meme maker for copyright violations

 The clip, which Trump retweeted last week, used footage from a CNN story from last year about the friendship of two toddlers, one Black and one white.
 Cook doctored the clip, set it to ominous music, and inserted a fake misspelled CNN caption reading “Terrified todler runs from racist baby,” then a clip from the original video before showing the message “America is not the problem.
 Fake news is the problem.”

 Twitter later placed a “manipulated media” warning label on the clip.
+It was originally posted last year but received significantly more attention after Trump’s retweet.

-Cook, who also posts his work to other platforms and websites, did not respond to messages seeking comment on Wednesday.
-In a statement posted online, however, he denied violating Twitter’s copyright rules and said he is being censored.
+Cook, who also posts his work to other platforms and websites, said in an interview that his posts are satirical and are therefore exempt from copyright rules.
+He said he believes Twitter was simply looking for a reason to boot him.

+“They didn’t like my politics, they found an excuse to get rid of me,” he said.

 Cook’s account has been temporarily suspended multiple times in the past for violations of Twitter’s copyright rules.
 He was also suspended for eight days last year for posting a video depicting Trump as a cowboy attacking CNN journalist Jim Acosta.